openconfig/featureprofiles/feature/interface/aggregate/otg_tests/aggregate_all_not_viable_test/README.md

 ```

-- Connect ATE/OTG port-1 to DUT port-1, and ATE/OTG ports 2 through 7 to DUT ports 2-7,
+- Connect ATE/ATE port-1 to DUT port-1, and ATE/ATE ports 2 through 7 to DUT ports 2-7,
-  and ATE/OTG ports 8, 9 to DUT ports 8, 9
+  and ATE/ATE ports 8, 9 to DUT ports 8, 9
-- Configure ATE/OTG and DUT ports 1 to be LAG_1 w/ LACP running.
+- Configure ATE/ATE and DUT ports 1 to be LAG_1 w/ LACP running.
-- Configure ATE/OTG and DUT ports 2-7 to be LAG_2 w/ LACP running.
+- Configure ATE/ATE and DUT ports 2-7 to be LAG_2 w/ LACP running.
-- Configure ATE/OTG and DUT ports 8-9 to be LAG_3 w/ LACP running.
+- Configure ATE/ATE and DUT ports 8-9 to be LAG_3 w/ LACP running.
 - Establish ISIS adjacencies on LAG_1, LAG_2, LAG_3.
-  1. Advertise one network prefix (pfx1) from ATE/OTG LAG_1
+  1. Advertise one network prefix (pfx1) from ATE/ATE LAG_1
-  1. Advertise one network prefix (pfx2) from ATE/OTG LAG_2 and ATE/OTG LAG_3.
+  1. Advertise one network prefix (pfx2) from ATE/ATE LAG_2 and ATE/ATE LAG_3.
-- Establish iBGP session between ATE/OTG LAG_1 and advertise prefix pfx3 with BGP NH
+- Establish iBGP between ATE and DUT over LGA_1 using LAG_1 interface IPs and advertise prefix pfx3 with BGP NH from pfx2 range.
-  attribute of address form pfx1 range.
 - Programm via gRIBI route for prefix pfx4 with single NHG pointing LAG_2 (al
-  portsl are forwarding-viable at this point).
+  ports are forwarding-viable at this point).
 - For both (ISIS cost of LAG_2 equal to ISIS cost of LAG_3) AND (ISIS cost of
   LAG_2 lower than ISIS cost of LAG_3):
   - Run traffic:
     - From prefix pfx1 to all three: pfx2, pfx3, pfx4
-    - From prefix pfx2 to all three: pfx1
+    - From prefix pfx2 to: pfx1
-  - Make the forwarding-viable transitions from TRUE --> FALSE on a ports 3-7
+  - Make the forwarding-viable transitions from TRUE --> FALSE on ports 3-7
     within the LAG_2 on the DUT
     - ensure that only DUT port 2 of LAG ports has bidirectional traffic.
-    - Ensure there is no traffic transmitted form DUT ports 3-7
+    - Ensure there is no traffic transmitted out of DUT ports 3-7
-    - ensure that traffic is received on all port2-7 and delivered to ATE/OTG port1
+    - ensure that traffic is received on all port2-7 and delivered to ATE/ATE port1
-    - ensure there are no packet losses in steady stATE/OTG (no congestion).
+    - ensure there are no packet losses in steady state (no congestion).
     - Ensure there is no traffic received on DUT LAG_3
     - Ensure there is no traffic transmitted on DUT LAG_3
-  - Disable/deactivATE/OTG laser on ATE/OTG port2; All LAG members are either down or
+  - Disable/deactive laser on ATE port2; All LAG_2 members are either down (port2) or
     set with forwarding-viable=FALSE
-    - Ensure ISIS adjacency is UP on DUT LAG_2 and ATE/OTG LAG_2
+    - Ensure ISIS adjacency is UP on DUT LAG_2 and ATE LAG_2
-    - Ensure there is no traffic transmitted form DUT ports 2-7
+    - Ensure there is no traffic transmitted out of  DUT ports 2-7 (LAG_2)
-    - ensure that traffic is received on all port2-7 and delivered to ATE/OTG LAG_1
+    - ensure that traffic is received on all port3-7 and delivered to ATE/ATE LAG_1
-    - ensure there are no packet losses in steady stATE/OTG (no congestion) for
+    - ensure there are no packet losses in steady state (no congestion) for
-      traffic to ATE/OTG LAG_1.
+      traffic prom ATE LAG_2 to ATE LAG_1 (pfx_1).
-    - ensure there are no packet losses in steady stATE/OTG (no congestion) for
+    - ensure there are no packet losses in steady state (no congestion) for
-      traffic from ATE/OTG LAG_1 to pfx_2, pfx3.
+      traffic from ATE LAG_1 to ATE LAG_3 (pfx_2, pfx3).
     - Ensure there is no traffic received on DUT LAG_3
-    - Ensure that traffic from ATE/OTG port1 to pfx2, pfx3 are transmitted via DUT
+    - Ensure that traffic from ATE port1 to pfx2, pfx3 are transmitted via DUT
       LAG3
-    - Ensure that traffic from ATE/OTG port1 to pfx4 are discarded on DUT
+    - Ensure that traffic from ATE port1 to pfx4 are discarded on DUT
   - Make the forwarding-viable transitions from FALSE --> TRUE on a ports 7
-    within the LAG on the DUT
+    within the LAG_2 on the DUT
     - ensure that only DUT port 7 of LAG ports has bidirectional traffic.
-    - Ensure there is no traffic transmitted form DUT ports 2-6
+    - Ensure there is no traffic transmitted out of  DUT ports 2-6
-    - ensure that traffic is received on all port3-7 and delivered to ATE/OTG port1
+    - ensure that traffic is received on all port3-7 and delivered to ATE/ATE port1
-    - ensure there are no packet losses in steady stATE/OTG (no congestion).
+    - ensure there are no packet losses in steady state (no congestion).
     - Ensure there is no traffic received on DUT LAG_3
     - Ensure there is no traffic transmitted on DUT LAG_3
-  - Enable/activATE/OTG laser on ATE/OTG port2; Make the forwarding-viable transitions
+  - Enable/activATE/ATE laser on ATE port2; Make the forwarding-viable transitions
-    from FALSE --> TRUEon a ports 3-7
+    from FALSE --> TRUE on a ports 3-7

 ### Deviation option